1. 705. 304. 6246

-Some of you can manage mild symptoms and don’t need treatment.
+Some of men can manage mild symptoms and don’t need treatment.
 Others find that most of the time they need to stay near a toilet.
 This can make it difficult to work, drive, be outdoors and attend social events.

 In fact, waking up to go to the bathroom several times each night and/or having urination difficult or uncomfortable is one of the most annoying health issues.

 Unfortunately, the health of the prostate gland is something most men never think about – until they are forced to.
 There are so many men who are willing to take drugs with known, serious side effects, or to even undergo major surgery – such as transurethral resection of the prostate (TURP) or even prostatectomy (prostate removal).
 These facts attest to how common, how unpleasant, and how personal prostate health concerns can be.